-The ongoing pandemic of Covid-19 will be monitored throughout the year and officers will keep up to date with any information and guidance as well as changes to legislation that may have an impact on the service.
+Whilst the majority of Covid restrictions and controls have been lifted, it is still a concern to the population.
+We will continue to monitor all possible infectious disease concerns throughout the year and officers will keep up to date with any information and guidance as well as changes to legislation that may have an impact on the service.